Study Shows Your Bones Regulate Blood Sugar and Weight

-In the mice they found previously unknown metabolic processes whereby osteocalcin (a hormone that regulates mineralization and is released in bone forming cells called osteoblasts) also regulates the deposition of fat and glucose (blood sugar).
+In the mice, they found previously unknown metabolic processes whereby osteocalcin (a hormone that regulates mineralization and is released into bone forming cells called osteoblasts) also regulates the deposition of fat and glucose (blood sugar).

 The scientists were able to prevent the development of type 2 diabetes and obesity in the laboratory mice by increasing osteocalcin!

 Most likely not coincidental is the fact that patients with type 2 diabetes tend to have low levels of osteocalcin.
 So researchers are understandably excited by the possibility that increasing levels of osteocalcin in these patients could be a promising treatment route.

 When the scientists analyzed mice that lacked osteocalcin, they found they had type 2 diabetes, more fat deposits, less adiponectin expression (the protein that helps regulate fat deposits), less insulin, and a much lower count of beta cells in the pancreas than mice with osteocalcin.

 As well the research team was surprised to find that our skeletons send signals that control endocrine processes in the pancreas.

 The research is groundbreaking because osteocalcin was thought to be only involved in bone growth.
 But now we know it plays a second pivotal role in the endocrine system by increasing sensitivity to insulin and increasing secretion of insulin.
 It raises production of pancreatic beta cells that make insulin and reduces fat by intermingling with fat cells.

 Karsenty concluded that: